This article is a review of ChineseClass101.com, an online resource for learning Chinese through audio podcasts.

 Even though you learn through story, you have a teacher and experienced language learner by your side all the way through the course giving explanations in English and tips to learn the material fast.

 Uncovered teaches all of the key aspects of the language – reading, listening, vocabulary, grammar, pronunciation and speaking.
-So by the time you've finished, you'll be a confident intermediate level Chinese speaker, ready to go out and actually use your Chinese in the real world!
+So by the time you've finished, you'll be a confident Chinese speaker, ready to go out and actually use your Chinese in the real world!

 What You Get With Uncovered